Series and integral representations of the Taylor coefficients of the Weierstrass sigma-function: Introduction and statement of main results

 \end{itemize} \end{Mtheorem}

-\begin{remark} In Section 4, we prove in an indirect way that is different from zero.
-However, the proof by direct methods is evidently a nontrivial problem. \end{remark}
+\begin{remark} It is likely impossible to proof directly that the quantity appearing in the denominator of \eqref{Identity10} and \eqref{TaylorWM}, is not zero.
+However, we reassure the reader that $\h_o(\Gamma)\ne 0$ and a proof will be given in Section 4. \end{remark}

-\begin{remark} The approach we will be using to obtain the representations \eqref{Identity10} and \eqref{TaylorWM} of the Taylor coefficients $\Ws_r(\Gamma)$, is not based on the partial differential equations satisfied by $\sigma(z;\Gamma)$ involving $g_2$ and $g_3$ as elaborated by Weierstrass in \cite{Weierstrass}, nor on the bilinear operators as done in \cite{Eilbeck}.
-In fact, we will derive them from a concrete description of the functional space of $(\Gamma,\chi)$-theta functions of magnitude $\nu$ on $\C$, i.e., the space ${\mathcal{O}}^{\nu}_{\Gamma,\chi}(\C)$ of entire functions $f$ on $\C$ satisfying the functional equation
+\begin{remark} The approach we will be adopting, to obtain representations \eqref{Identity10} and \eqref{TaylorWM}, is based neither on the partial differential equations satisfied by $\sigma(z;\Gamma)$ and involving $g_2$ and $g_3$, as elaborated by Weierstrass in \cite{Weierstrass}, nor on the bilinear operators as done in \cite{Eilbeck}.
+In fact, we will derive them from a concrete description of the functional space ${\mathcal{O}}^{\nu}_{\Gamma,\chi}(\C)$ of $(\Gamma,\chi)$-theta functions of magnitude $\nu$ on $\C$, i.e., the space of all entire functions $f$ on $\C$ satisfying the functional equation

 \end{remark}